The role of emotions in learning is crucial

 - procedural – unconsciously processed skills, such as walking and talking

-- declarative – conscious recall of facts, such as names and locations
+- declarative – the conscious recall of facts, such as names and locations

 The hypothalamus monitors your internal regulatory systems, informing your brain what’s happening inside your body.
 When your brain has no solution to a threatening situation, the hypothalamus can activate a fight-flight stress response through its contacts with the pituitary gland and the endocrine gland system affecting the release of hormones.